PhilReedData/PhilReedData.github.io/dhll201705/london.md

 #### How was the tool built?
 There were two stages to the process, both involving writing a little Python (version 2.7.6).

-1. Read all the front page image scans from bulk access hard drive, one JPG file per issue, and determine the most frequently occuring (mode) colour value for each (as a value for <span style="color:red">red</span>, <span style="color:green">green</span> and <span style="color:blue">blue</span>).
+1. Read all the front page image scans from bulk access hard drive, one JPG file per issue, and determine the most frequently occurring (mode) colour value for each (as a value for <span style="color:red">red</span>, <span style="color:green">green</span> and <span style="color:blue">blue</span>).
 Save this data to a CSV file.
 2. Read the CSV file with headings [year, month, day, red, green, blue] and produce an HTML page to show it.
 The is a script for calendar view, one for table view, and an example CSV file.
 Note that the RGB values are integers between 0 and 255.

 ![Python icon](img/python-16.png) [make_csv.py](src/make_csv.py),